IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 A new AlchemyAPI service must be created via the ACE Bluemix web UI.
 The AlchemyAPI service cannot be created via the command line.
 Navigate to the Bluemix dashboard and create a new AlchemyAPI service.
 Notice that you are required to provide your AlchemyAPI key when the service is created.
 Notice also that you must supply the name of the application you just created.
 For the sake of the example, we have chosen to name the service `wex-AlchemyAPI`.
 Notice that "user-provided" is the only available service plan for AlchemyAPI right now.

-### Configuring and Deploying the Watson AlchemyAPI AlchemyVision Image Tagging Application in Bluemix
+### Configuring and Deploying the Watson AlchemyAPI AlchemyVision Image Tagging application in Bluemix

 Clone this Git repository, or download the zip, extract, and navigate to the repository directory on the commandline.